-If you do NOT want financial help, and prefer to pay full price for a plan, you can preview plans with our shop and compare tool to see what plans fit your needs (skip the "Annual Household Income" and Check for Savings sections.)
+If you do NOT want financial help, and prefer to pay full price for a plan, you can preview plans with our plan comparison tool to see what plans fit your needs (skip the "Annual Household Income" and Check for Savings sections.)

 If you are interested in getting financial help, you can get an idea of what you might qualify for with our shop and compare tool: